Michel van der Aa: Awards

-Van der Aa was recipient of the Gaudeamus International Composers Award in 1999.
+Van der Aa was the recipient of the Gaudeamus International Composers Award in 1999.
 He also received the prestigious Matthijs Vermeulen Award for One in 2004.
-He received the Siemens Composers' Prize in 2005.
+He received the Ernst von Siemens Composer Prize in 2005.
 He also received the Charlotte Köhler Prize for his directing work and the interdisciplinary character of his oeuvre in the same year.
 He was awarded the Hindemith Prize of the Schleswig-Holstein Musik Festival in 2006.

 In November 2012 it was announced that van der Aa would be the recipient of the 2013 University of Louisville Grawemeyer Award in Music Composition, for his cello concerto Up-Close, a 'highly innovative fusion of musical and visual art' written for Sol Gabetta and the Amsterdam Sinfonietta.
 In 2013 he won the Mauricio Kagel Music Prize.

 Projects

 Van der Aa's 3D film-opera Sunken Garden, a collaboration with David Mitchell, author of Cloud Atlas, was a joint commission from English National Opera, Barbican Centre, Toronto Luminato Festival, Opéra National de Lyon, and the Holland Festival.
 It was given its première by English National Opera conducted by André de Ridder at the Barbican Centre, London, on 12 April 2013, with Roderick Williams in the role of Toby.

 His music is recorded on the Harmonia Mundi, Col Legno, Composers' Voice, BVHaast, and VPRO Eigenwijs labels, as well as his own label Disquiet Media.